Outdoor Fun

 The Uvalde bigtooth maples put on a show in late October and early November.
 Credit: Texas Parks and Wildlife

 Maple trees in Texas?
-Yes, this is one of Top Places to find Fall Color in Texas.
+Yes, this is one of the Top Places to find Fall Color in Texas.
 Lost Maples State Natural Area is in the Texas Hill Country, near Kerrville, Texas.

 Originally privately owned, Lost Maples State Natural Area opened to the public in 1979.
 It’s a smaller state park with just over 2,100 acres, located on the pristine waters of the Sabinal River.
 The limestone outcroppings and lush forest make it a year-round destination.